qrexpy/v86/Readme.md

+# This was forked to make up to date wasm builds and fix some warnings.

 [![Join the chat at https://gitter.im/copy/v86](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/copy/v86) or #v86 on [irc.libera.chat](https://libera.chat/)

 v86 emulates an x86-compatible CPU and hardware.
 Machine code is translated to